dutertetimes/dutertetimes.github.io/news/_posts/2016-12-06-Malacañang Christmas Tree Lighting Ceremony.md

 Then I said, drug or the drug industry must be extinguished and I am working on it, plus the criminality that has resulted into this kind of illegal activity that has produced four million addicts.

-You must remember that I entered Malacañan on a midterm halos, and you must remember that the program, or the previous administration was really to spend several— bottoms up.
+You must remember that I entered Malacañan on a midterm halos, and you must remember that the program, or the previous administration was really to spend several—bottoms up.
 So I am left only with the operating money to run this entity.
 Wala akong pera kaya noong pumuto, and nobody really realized na ganun kalala.

 Of course, in Davao City, it was less of a problem because I was very strict.
 And my motto then, I call it a motto was that: Do not destroy my country because I will kill you.
 And do not tinker with our youth, do not deprive us of the next generation, 'yung susunod sa atin, huwag mong lokohin ang mga bata.
 At, you know, you are not strangers of what I am saying.
 So, nangyari.